centreon/centreon-documentation/versioned_docs/version-22.04/reporting/available-reports.md

 by month.
 Cells are colored according to the SLA defined for each business activity in percentages (in the Extended Information tab menu).
-If the SLAs are not defined in the BA configuration, values are displayed in cells if availability is below 100% or if unavailability \> 0 secondes.
-The time period that applies is the \"Default reporting period\" selected for each business activity (in the Configuration tab menu).
+If the SLAs are not defined in the BA configuration, values are displayed in cells if availability is below 100% or if unavailability > 0 seconds.
+The time period that applies is the "Default reporting period" selected for each business activity (in the Configuration tab menu).

 The second calendar displays the unavailability and number of events for your business activities by month.
 Cells are colored according to the SLA defined for each business activity in minutes.
-If the SLAs are not defined in the BA configuration, values are displayed in cells if availability is below 100% or if unavailability \> 0 secondes.
-The time period that applies is the \"Default reporting period\" selected for each business activity.
+If the SLAs are not defined in the BA configuration, values are displayed in cells if availability is below 100% or if unavailability > 0 seconds.
+The time period that applies is the "Default reporting period" selected for each business activity.

 ![image](../assets/reporting/guide/available-reports/bv-ba-calendar-first-page.png)